 You can re-enable it using the same disable option but with 0 as an argument:

 You can use your distribution's package manager to remove Howdy.

 sudo apt remove howdy

 You should also delete the PPA:

 sudo add-apt-repository -r ppa:boltgolt/howdy

 For other distributions, use the uninstallation method that corresponds to the installation method you used.

-However, I won’t recommend setting up it on critical infrastructure or servers.
+However, I won’t recommend setting it up on critical infrastructure or servers.
 Facial recognition is not very secure.

-Using face unlock on your personal Linux system is one thing but please don’t use it on servers or work machines.
+Using face unlock on your personal Linux system is one thing, but please don’t use it on servers or work machines.